mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the GlobalTile instance with the given name from this mod.

+### public void AddWall(string name, ModWall wall, string texture)

+Adds a type of wall to the game with the specified name and texture.

+### public ModWall GetWall(string name)

+Gets the ModWall of this mod corresponding to the given name.
+Returns null if no ModWall with the given name is found.

+### public int WallType(string name)

+Gets the type of the ModWall of this mod with the given name.
+Returns 0 if no ModWall with the given name is found.

+### public void AddGlobalWall(string name, GlobalWall globalWall)

+Adds the given GlobalWall instance to this mod with the provided name.

+### public GlobalWall GetGlobalWall(string name)

+Gets the GlobalWall instance with the given name from this mod.

 ### public void AddGlobalNPC(string name, GlobalNPC globalNPC)

 Adds the given GlobalNPC instance to this mod with the provided name.